mukundathmaram014/Random/Dynamic DRAM and Cache Idea/README.md

-Link to slideshow if you want to manually go through frames : [Link](https://link.excalidraw.com/p/readonly/oZOqtFrUrBwepl1FeALm).
+Link to slideshow to manually go through frames : [Link](https://link.excalidraw.com/p/readonly/oZOqtFrUrBwepl1FeALm).

-With the regular dram for this instruction set.
-We see that the Miss Rate is 5/6 = 83.33%.
+Using the regular DRAM with this instruction set, we see the cache has a miss rate of 5/6 = 83.33%.

-Now lets add the dynamic dram functionality.
-It basically functions the same, except the dram dynamically reorganizes itself by the access count of its addresses (more frequent addresses at the top).
-Aditionally, to make sure we can still use the same address locations when we want to access data, I added a virtual-to-physical mapping table that keeps track of the swaps.
-The same instruction set with the dynamic dram and mapping table is shown below.
+Now, let’s introduce the dynamic DRAM functionality.
+It operates similarly to the regular version, except the DRAM reorganizes itself dynamically based on the access frequency of its addresses, moving the more frequently accessed ones toward the top.
+It is basically resorting itself based on the access count of each of its address.

+To ensure that data can still be accessed through the same virtual addresses from the processor's side, I implemented a virtual-to-physical mapping table that tracks these address swaps in real time.

+The same instruction set, now running with the dynamic DRAM and mapping table, is shown below: